 With activities to stimulate children’s development both inside Panettone and outside in the vast play area, as well as slush puppys and soft-serve ice cream on offer, this is an ideal child-friendly spot.

-Play area: There’s a large, entirely dedicated, covered outside section where kids can play on jungle gyms, a trampoline, or jumping castles.
-In the indoor area for children, kids are provided with little aprons and hats and can make their own pizzas or cookies.
+Play area: There’s a large covered outside section where kids can play on jungle gyms, on a trampoline, or in jumping castles.
+In the indoor area for children, kids are provided with little aprons and hats, and can make their own pizzas or cookies.

 Changing facilities: There are female and male bathrooms and a separate, unisex changing room.